-The Whittier community has developed a series of goals and strategies for the People component of the Whittier Neighborhood Transformation Plan in the categories of Income and Asset Building; Health and Wellness; Education; and Youth Development.
+The goals and strategies for the People component of the Whittier Choice Neighborhood Transformation Plan include four major categories: Income and Asset Building; Health and Wellness; Education and Youth Development.
+These areas align with the priority resident needs identified in the Resident Survey.
+While these are described in discrete categories, successful implementation and desirable outcomes are interdependent.